People are pouring into basement restaurant in Kyiv to seek shelter. The owner feeds them all.

 “If you don’t have any proper safe place to stay during this time, please go here,” he posted, and included the address of his restaurant.
 “We will try our best to arrange free food and stay according to our capacity.
 Stand united with Ukraine.”

-All are welcome, he emphasized: “Any nationality, any person can come here and take shelter.”
+All are welcome, he emphasized in a phone interview: “Any nationality, any person can come here and take shelter.”

 Soon, strangers started pouring in, including Natali Antontseva, 32, who was born in eastern Ukraine and moved to Kyiv in 2012 to launch her career working for an industrial goods and services company.